 In 1993, Mika Vainio sowed the seeds of change for electronic music.
-He first formed Pan Sonic together with Ilpo Väisänen and Sami Salo before Salo’s departure three years later.
-And over 20 years, the pair experimented with pushing the industrial noise styles of Throbbing Gristle, Einstürzende Neubauten and Suicide into the 21st Century.
+He first formed Pan Sonic together with Ilpo Väisänen and Sami Salo before Salo’s departure three years later and over 20 years, the pair experimented with pushing the industrial noise styles of Throbbing Gristle, Einstürzende Neubauten and Suicide into the 21st Century.
 Rather than cacophonies of clattering metal and screams, the duo projected industrial sounds through twisted home-made synthesisers and effect units.
 At the height of their notoriety, the pair even collaborated with avant-garde legends Keiji Haino and Merzbow.
 1993 was also the year Vainio set up the Sähkö imprint with Tommi Grönlund.
 Sähkö — Finnish for ‘electricity’ — became a label responsible for spearheading the return of minimalism in electronic music.
-At a time of rave, jungle and breakbeat, Sähkö kept the tempos low, and the moods lower.
+At the time of rave, jungle and breakbeat, Sähkö kept the tempos and moods low.
 But his solo projects, most famously Ø and Philus, are his most influential.
 Following the sad passing of Vainio last week, we chose three of our favourite records to celebrate his legacy.

 It’s unsurprising that some of Vainio’s strongest work came at the start of his career.
 Everything about the Ø project channelled an antithetical approach to music.
 Unlike the flashy DJ names of the 90s, Vainio’s seemingly unpronounceable moniker, signified… nothing.
 In mathematics, Ø represents an ‘empty set’, that is; a set containing no elements.
 In linguistics, it symbolises an unspoken element of speech, something left unsaid.
 Ironically, this speaks volumes about Vainio’s own aesthetic philosophy.
 Vainio elevates silence and space, and manipulates them as if they were their own musical instruments.
 Almost every aspect of this record has been surgically stripped of its fat.
 Take ‘Twin Bleeps’ or ‘Halli’, pieces so stark in composition that they sounds more like science experiments than music.